From entropy to addresses: Anatomy of a bitcoin wallet explained

 For a multisig wallet, a wallet descriptor or configuration file is a collection of information containing all of the relevant xpubs for that wallet.
 A wallet coordinator requires the entirety of this information to derive the wallet addresses and find the wallet balance.
 This is a critically important fact for anyone who uses multisig, and one of the reasons that guidance and education from a professional collaborative custody partnership can be beneficial.

-Child public key
+Plain public key

 A public key is yet another string of data, which can be compressed to 33 bytes.
 Only one public key is needed to create an address for a singlesig wallet.
 To create an address for a multisig wallet, one public key is needed from each xpub involved.

-How is a child public key created?
+How is a plain public key created?

 Similar to the creation of an xpub, the first step is deciding which public key the user wants to create.
 This process involves the same derivation path system mentioned earlier, and it allows the user to create an ordered list of public keys, simply by incrementing a number in the pathway, also called an index number.
 You can learn more about this here.
 Once the pathway is determined, using HMAC-SHA512 hashing functions will lead to the desired public key.

-How sensitive is a child public key?
+How sensitive is a plain public key?

-Similar to an extended public key, a child public key can’t be used to approve a transfer of bitcoin, so it is much less sensitive than a private key.
+Similar to an extended public key, a plain public key can’t be used to approve a transfer of bitcoin, so it is much less sensitive than a private key.
 From a privacy standpoint, it is also less sensitive than an xpub.
-This is because an xpub can reveal balance information about an entire wallet, whereas a child public key is limited to the balance information of one particular address.
+This is because an xpub can reveal balance information about an entire wallet, whereas a plain public key is limited to the balance information of one particular address.
 In fact, a public key is approximately as sensitive as an address itself, which is meant to be shared with other people who want to send you bitcoin.

-Where is a child public key stored?
+Where is a plain public key stored?

-Child public keys can exist wherever the xpub that produced them exists, which is typically within a wallet coordinator software.
+Plain public keys can exist wherever the xpub that produced them exists, which is typically within a wallet coordinator software.
 They are rarely seen by the end user, because they don’t need to be interacted with directly.
 Instead, they are used to create addresses, which the user can see and share.

 Address